aws-samples/amazon-dynamodb-labs/content/modernizr/02-data-modeling/data-modeling-06.en.md

 The Migration Contract represents the culmination of all previous analysis and design work.
 This JSON artifact serves as the definitive mapping specification that translates your existing MySQL schema into the optimized DynamoDB structure.
 Think of it as a detailed transformation blueprint that precisely defines how each piece of data moves from the relational model to the NoSQL implementation.

-The contract encapsulates critical information including source table mappings, data transformation logic, attribute conversions, and relationship restructuring.
+The contract encapsulates important information including source table mappings, data transformation logic, attribute conversions, and relationship restructuring.
 Every subsequent stage of the modernization workflow depends on this contract, making its accuracy paramount to project success.

 ## Initiating Contract Generation